Melbourne Cricket Ground: Olympic Games

 The sensational incident of the track events was the non-selection of Marlene Matthews in the 4 x 100 m relay.
 Matthews trained with the relay team up until the selection was made but Cuthbert, Strickland, Fleur Mellor and Norma Croker were picked for the team.
 There was outrage at the selection which increased when Matthews went on to run third in both the 100 m and 200 m finals.
 Personally she was devastated and felt that she had been overlooked for her poor baton change.
 Strickland was disappointed with the way Matthews was treated and maintained it was an opinion held in New South Wales that she had baton problems.
 One of the selectors, Doris Magee from NSW, said that selecting Matthews increased the risk of disqualification at the change.
 But Cuthbert maintained that the selectors made the right choice saying that Fleur Mellor was fresh, a specialist relay runner and was better around the curves than Matthews.

 The men did not fare so well.
-The 4 x 400 m relay team, including later IOC Committee member Kevan Gosper, won silver.
+The 4 × 400 m relay team, including later IOC Committee member Kevan Gosper, won silver.
 Charles Porter also won silver in the high jump.
 Hec Hogan won bronze in the 100 m to become the first Australian man to win a medal in a sprint since the turn of the century and despite injury John Landy won bronze in the 1500 m.
 Allan Lawrence won bronze in the 10,000 m event.

-Apart from athletics, the stadium was also used for the soccer finals, the hockey finals, the Opening and Closing Ceremonies, and an exhibition game of baseball between the Australian National Team and a US armed services team at which an estimated crowd of 114,000 attended.
+Apart from athletics, the stadium was also used for the soccer finals, the hockey finals, the opening and closing ceremonies, and an exhibition game of baseball between the Australian National Team and a US armed services team at which an estimated crowd of 114,000 attended.
 This was the Guinness World Record for the largest attendance for any baseball game, which stood until a 29 March 2008 exhibition game between the Boston Red Sox and Los Angeles Dodgers at the Los Angeles Coliseum (also a former Olympic venue in 1932 and 1984) drawing 115,300.

 The MCG was also used for another demonstration sport, Australian Rules.
 The Olympics being an amateur competition meant that only amateurs could play in the demonstration game.
 A combined team of amateurs from the VFL and VFA were selected to play a state team from the Victorian Amateur Football Association (VAFA).
 The game was played 7 December 1956 with the VAFA side, wearing white jumpers, green collars and the Olympic rings on their chests, winning easily 81 to 55.
 One of the players chosen for the VFA side was Lindsay Gaze (although he never got off the bench) who would go on to make his mark in another sport, basketball, rather than Australian Rules.